exAspArk/exAspArk.github.io/_posts/2015-12-05-list-of-books-i-have-read.md

 - **Good To Great: Why Some Companies Make the Leap...And Others Don't.
 Jim Collins**
 - The Innovation Stack: Building an Unbeatable Business One Crazy Idea at a Time.
 Jim McKelvey
 - **The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change.
 Stephen R. Covey**
+- **No Rules Rules: Netflix and the Culture of Reinvention.
+Reed Hastings, Erin Meyer**

 ### 2020